Defenses to a Drunk Driving Charge

 Somebody Else Was Driving

-A defendant may argue that somebody else was driving - for example, that he changed places with the real driver, because the real driver was very drunk and he thought he was under the legal limit.
 The prosecution must prove that the defendant was driving.
-However, this is a difficult defense to raise, as usually the defendant is seen by the police behind the wheel of the car, and has previously admitted that he was driving.
+Nonetheless, this is a difficult defense to raise as in many cases the defendant will have been seen by the police behind the wheel of the car, or will have previously admitted that he was driving.

 There Was No "Impairment"